quantumlib/Stim/doc/usage_command_line.md

             argument.
 For example, a detector slice diagram of a CSS surface code circuit during the TICK between a measurement layer and a reset layer will produce the usual diagram of a surface code.
 Uses the Pauli color convention XYZ=RGB.

+            INPUT MUST BE A CIRCUIT.

 EXAMPLES